soc/soc.me/_languages/unions.md

     class Name(name: String)

-With non-definitional unions, `Name` can be used multiple times – in different unions (and elsewhere):
+With the proposed union design, `Name` can be used multiple times – in different unions (and elsewhere):

     union PersonIdentifier of
       Name,